Zalexanninev15/Jetpack-Downgrader/CUI.md

 * **ConsoleTransparency** - use transparency for console
 * **UseMsg** - use Windows message boxes to notify you when you select an action, as well as to show a positive result of the application's performance.
 If the selection dialog appears, the selection will be placed second to the settings: **CreateBackups**, **CreateShortcut**, **ResetGame**, **GarbageCleaning**, **RegisterGamePath**, **CreateNewGamePath**, **Forced**, **EnableDirectPlay**, **InstallDirectX**
 * **UseProgressBar** - use the progress bar to indicate the progress of each of the downgrader stages. **During operation, all logs of the current stage of work are ignored!!!**
-* **Component** - this setting is **only** necessary if you decide to use *Jetpack Downgrader* in your projects (this setting will help you skip the UI (in console) and removes the waiting for input after the processes in the app are completed).
+* **Component** - this setting is **only** necessary if you decide to use *Jetpack Downgrader* in your projects (this setting will help you skip the UI (in console) and removes the waiting (if in the processes will not be found **app.exe**) for input after the processes in the app are completed).
 This setting adds the ability to specify the path to the game folder as a parameter for launching the application

  Example for CMD: